hunterxcobby/100-days-of-code/log.md

 1. **Understanding Requirements:**
    - Identified the specific needs and goals of the web infrastructure.
    - Considered factors such as scalability, reliability, security, and performance.
-   - Discussed with stakeholders to gather insights into the expected traffic, user base, and future growth.
+   - learned with stakeholders to gather insights into the expected traffic, user base, and future growth.

 2. **Defining Architecture:**
    - Outlined the overall architecture, choosing between monolithic or microservices-based design.